masaki11111/slack_bot/README.md

 selenium 3.141.0
 chromedriver
 headless-chronium
+GAS

+## Method
+1. Scraping the URL about california in Google Images by selenim
+2. Run the program by AWS lambda function
+      →I cannot use external library(selenium) so I use the GAS

 ## problem
 When using the cloud9 for creating lambda function, I have a problem about change of python2 to python3